KMNitesh/analysis/README.md

 12. Various angle related analysis and can convert probability distribution to Gibbs free energy plot
 13. Orientation-Resolved Radial Distribution Functions (JCTC 2019, 15, 803−812)
 14. Conditional Time Correlation Function (JCTC 2019, 15, 803−812)
+15. Radius of gyration (mass-weighted)
-15. Use AmberMask for selecting Residues, Atoms in topology structure
+16. Use AmberMask for selecting Residues, Atoms in topology structure
-16. Use Domain Specific Language(DSL) script to drive analysis process
+17. Use Domain Specific Language(DSL) script to drive analysis process
-17. Other practical utilities for using Tinker
+18. Other practical utilities for using Tinker

 #### Build Requirements
 - Language : C++17 ( GCC 7.x or above ) and its STL